Bryiu/biund.github.io/homework1/Schedule/readme.txt

-This is a scheduler that will display different colors depending on the time
+This is a web app that the user is able to input an agenda and there is a time tracker that will change color with the time of day.

-When you put in the text and click on the lock it will save the content placed in the text box.